nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Hide behind the goalie or Jassu Train when Wakka enters the fray.
 You would like to shoot with Wakka if you manage to tie the game.

 ## Mushroom Rock Road
-  Mushroom Rock Road differs a lot depending if you won or lost blitzball.
-Heck, this is arguably the only split where blitzball actually matters in regards to actual big timeloss.
+  Mushroom Rock Road differs a lot depending if you won or lost Blitzball.
+Heck, this is arguably the only split where Blitzball actually matters in regards to actual big timeloss.
 On a Blitzball win you just need to get 3-4 Encounters to level your party and trudge on forward.
 A Blitzball loss however, is a different story as you typically take around 4-6 if you happen to not overkill any monsters, and you also have to buy Ice Brand if you don't have it just so Tidus can kill.
-This is where you are typically heavily punished here during a blitzball loss.
+This is where you are typically heavily punished here during a Blitzball loss.

 ### Blitzball Win
   * Pray that Tidus's Overdrive gets charged before MRR.
 Don't force to charge the Overdrive.